microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.DSLR.md

     7. Press 'Request Marker Data' to kick off QR Code detection.
     8. View your printed [Calibration Board](images/CalibrationBoard.png) through the HoloLens 2 device and make sure that blue and green squares appear over the QR Codes and ArUco markers (This may require getting the HoloLens 2 extremely close to the calibration board.
 5cm QR Codes need to be detected from a distance of 10cm).

+>Note: Don't skip this testing step.
+You will need to accept the webcam permission dialogue that is launched when first attempting QR Code detection with the newly installed SpectatorView.HolographicCamera application.
+Once the HoloLens 2 is attached to the DSLR rig, it will be extremely difficult/impossible to accept these dialogues without dismantling your rig.

 12. Attach your DSLR camera to the PC capture card and ensure that the camera stream works.
     1. Attach your DSLR camera by HDMI or SDI to the capture card hooked up to your PC.
     2. Turn on your DSLR camera.